 - Faculty develop 2+2 programs that are the same as on-campus programs.

-- A UNI faculty member/coordinator is onsite at one community college with plans to provide similar support at other campuses to better serve students in their home community.
+- A UNI 2+2 faculty member/coordinator is onsite at at the Carroll Campus and a UNI 2+2 academic advisor is onsite at the Urban Campus to better serve students in their home community.

 - Student teaching placement and supervision is done through UNI's statewide network of student teaching centers.
 Full-time UNI faculty supervise student teachers.